dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/display-map-item.jpg
     :width: 400

-You return to the other topicmaps via the :ref:`Topicmap Selector<user-the-topic-map-selector>`.
+You return to the other Topicmaps via the :ref:`Topicmap Selector<user-the-topic-map-selector>`.

 .. _user-moving-things-around:

 Moving things around
 ====================

-Note that you can drag the whole topicmap into any direction.
+Note that you can drag the whole Topicmap into any direction.
-Just hold the left mouse button pressed somewhere on the topicmap and drag.
+Just hold the left mouse button pressed somewhere on the Topicmap and drag.

 Moving topics
 -------------

 Grab individual items with your mouse and drag them where you want them to be.

-Panning/zooming the topicmap
+Panning/zooming the Topicmap
 ----------------------------

 Zooming in or out is done by scrolling up or down.
 Your cursor is the focus for panning.
-The :ref:`fit<user-the-fit-button>` and :ref:`reset zoom<user-the-reset-zoom-button>` buttons in the upper toolbar help you to readjust a topicmap to your screen respectively to its original position.
+The :ref:`fit<user-the-fit-button>` and :ref:`reset zoom<user-the-reset-zoom-button>` buttons in the upper toolbar help you to readjust a Topicmap to your screen respectively to its original position.

 .. _user-hiding-items:

 Hiding things
 =============

 .. note:: There is an important difference between hiding items and deleting them.
 If you delete items they are immediately removed from the database.
-If you hide them, they are just no longer visible on the topicmap but you can bring them back by revealing them.
+If you hide them, they are just no longer visible on the Topicmap but you can bring them back by revealing them.

-You can hide items from the topicmap by long-clicking onto them and using the "Hide" button in the context menu.
+You can hide items from the Topicmap by long-clicking onto them and using the "Hide" button in the context menu.
 If you bring them back to the map later by searching them, they will reappear in the same spot in your map.
 All previously revealed associations do so as well (see :ref:`Automatic Revelation of Associations<user-automatic-relevation of associations>`).